 Empty Bowl Project

-In 2005, a small group of teachers and parents the brought Empty Bowl Project to Sandy Spring Friends School.
+In 2005, a small group of teachers and parents brought the Empty Bowl Project to Sandy Spring Friends School.
 The goal of the project is to:

 - Create lasting social change